 Sedums are succulent plants, some of which are annuals, perennials, herbs, and shrubs.

 Sedums have long been one of my favorite genera of plants.
 I have tried many species and cultivars that have survived our zone 6a winters and some have not.
 I brought several with me when I moved from Mississippi back here only to find they couldn’t handle our winters.
 Others thrive here with no problem.
+I have a couple that do just great inside for the winter and stay in pots when outside during the summer.

 Most Sedum do very well in full sun to light shade.
-They need a very well-draining soil and do particularly well in raised beds and containers where they spill over the sides.
+They need very well-draining soil and do particularly well in raised beds and containers where they spill over the sides.
 Raised beds and containers also allow for better drainage.

 I added several pages of Sedum which represent the species and cultivars I have experience with.
 That number will grow as I try new ones.
 Each page has links to information particular to that species or cultivar which I hope you find useful.
 You can check out the links below for further reading about the genus.